Dr M. den Dulk (Matthijs)

 Dr Den Dulk serves on the editorial boards of the journals New Testament Studies (Cambridge UP), NTT: Journal for Theology and the Study of Religion (Amsterdam University Press), and the book series Compendia Rerum Iudaicarum ad Novum Testamentum (Brill)

-He is currently working on ethnic stereotypes in early Christian literature, a project supported by the Alexander von Humboldt Foundation.
+He is currently working on ethnic stereotypes in the letters of Paul, a project supported by the Alexander von Humboldt Foundation.

 Dr Den Dulk welcomes inquiries from prospective PhD students.